stargender/stargender/README.md

 <br>
 however i don't refer to them as me, i am aware of myself as a seperate person
 <br>
-i'm not very social nor talkative, but i still like making friends ^_^ w2i with me anytime !
+i'm not very social or talkative, but i still like making friends ^_^ w2i with me anytime !
 <br>
   + HI NEVADA :P
 </p>